 Undoubtedly not because of our war history, no, the reason why I felt proud was that we are known to be reliable, hard workers, and we make quality products.
 Still to this day, german cars are known for their reliability.
 Many products that come from Germany are still made to last a lifetime.

 Made in Germany = Quality

 This made me proud.
 Owning something that, in the worst-case scenario, you can get fixed or fix yourself is fantastic.
-You have this item for years to come, which often comes with an emotional value as well (Grandpa’s watch for example).
+You have this item for years to come, which often comes with an emotional value (Grandpa’s watch, for example).

-I know this isn’t going to be an easy question.
-Mainly because the ego is going to be alarmed and will fight to stay alive while coming up with all sorts of ideas why you need XYZ.
+I know this isn’t going to be an easy question, mainly because the ego will be alarmed and will fight to stay alive while coming up with all sorts of ideas why you need XYZ.

 Now I am not here to convert you to start meditating every day for an hour, but I highly recommend it.
-I used to feel very lost in this world and learning mindfulness really helped me to find my center.
+I used to feel very lost in this world, and learning mindfulness really helped me find my center.

 Here you can join me in my daily meditation routine.

 It is all about catching you at the right moment.
 We are conditioned in a way to So when you stand in the aisle of your supermarket, ask yourself: Do I need to buy the heavily packaged mushrooms, or can I find them lose?

 Do I need another jumper?
 Why not just own 2 of your favorite jumpers made from natural fabric and preferably from a B corporation or a company where you can track every step of the production process.